by Munmun Nath, on category "Personal Finance"

 May 25, 2019

-Just like all good habits, teaching your kids about money early in their lives will go a long way.
+Just like all good habits, teaching your kids how to save money early in their lives will go a long way.
 Research by the University of Cambridge shows that money habits in kids may be formed as early as age 7.
 Kids learn a lot by observing how adults behave.
 Try telling your child that you have no money for a toy purchase and their response might surprise you!
 From “let’s go to the ATM”, to “use a card”, their response will be based on their observations of how you transact and shop.
 Their minds are curious about money even if they may not say so.
-So during shopping trips or ATM visits, take the opportunity to explain money concepts.
+So during shopping trips or ATM visits, take the opportunity to explain money and finance concepts.
 This would help them form thoughtful money habits early in life.
 What money concepts should you start with?
 Based on my personal experience, here are three starting money lessons for kid that I recommend.

 The key concept to teach is the purpose of currency and different formats of currency in use.
 Start by exploring the following ideas: